Nevoss/form-wrapper-js/README.md

   </form>
 </template>
 ```

-`form.$errors.getFirst('fieldName')` will fetch the first error from the errors array, but it possible that there is more then one error in specific field, `form.$errors.get(fieldName)` will fetch the whole errors array for this specific field.

  ### Options

- the library try to be as flexible has it can, so there is some options that letting you customize the behavior of you forms.
- you can set those options in 3 main ways
+the library tries to be as flexible has it can, so there are some options that letting you customize the behavior of your forms, you can set those options in 3 main ways
  ```js
 import { Form } from 'form-wrapper-js'